Skip to content

 A full device backup captures the TikTok app state, drafts included, and lets you roll back if you change your mind.
 This is the safety net method.
 According to Apple’s iCloud Backup support page, an iCloud backup includes app data on your device.
 Google’s Android backup documentation states that Google One backups also save app data on Android 9 and later.

-Here is the catch we hit when we tested this: restoring a device backup only brings drafts back if you also restore TikTok during the same wipe-and-restore.
+Here is the important catch: restoring a device backup only brings drafts back if you also restore TikTok during the same wipe-and-restore.
 Restoring backup data on top of an existing TikTok install won’t refresh local drafts.
 Plan a full restore, not a partial one.

 #Can You Recover TikTok Drafts After Uninstalling?